1 Overview

 The Clixon architecture consists of a backend daemon with configuration datastores and a set of internal clients: cli, restconf, netconf and snmp.

 The clients provide frontend interfaces to users of the system, such as a Network Management System (NMS) or an interactive human user.
 The external interfaces include interactive CLI, RESTCONF over HTTP/HTTPS, and XML NETCONF over TCP or SSH.
 Internally, the clients and backend communicate over an inter-process communication (IPC) bus via NETCONF over a UNIX socket.
-It is possible to run over an INET socket as well.
+It is possible to run over an INET socket as well, but some authentication mechanisms are then disabled.

 The backend manages configuration datastores and implements a transaction mechanism for configuration operations (eg, create, read, update, delete) .
 The datastore supports candidate, running and startup configurations.